kryllyxofficial01/kryllyxofficial01/README.md

 ---

 ### Collaboration
-Want to collaborate with me on a project?
-Just DM me on Discord (username in [My Stuff](#my-stuff)) with the details about the project and what you'd like me to do.
-I can co-develop it, playtest, or give general feedback about it.
-Though be aware my help may be limited based upon what the project is made in (Python and Java are my best).
-But I'm still happy to help.

-Collaboration is cool.
+I am open to collaboration with you on a project.
+If you have something you want me to help with (playtesting, bugfixing, suggestions, etc.), I'm happy to help.
+My help may sometimes be somewhat limited do to the fact that I don't everything (shocker, I know).
+But I'll still try to do my best.

+DM me on Discord (username in [My Stuff](#my-stuff) with the details.
+Just provide me with the overall idea of the project (name, purpose, etc.) and what you want me to do.
+I'll ask for more detail as needed.

+Hope to see your ideas!

 ### Credits
 Profile Picture: https://ibispaint.com/art/575208857/